-The Wisconsin CDHR Section has developed the Statewide Quality Plan and has implemented clinical quality management (CQM).
-Recipients play an essential role in fulfilling this plan and contributing to the statewide CQM program.
+The Wisconsin CDHR Section has developed the Statewide Quality Plan and has implemented clinical quality management (CQM) as required by HRSA.
+Subrecipients play an essential role in fulfilling this plan and contributing to the statewide CQM program.

-Specifically, the Wisconsin CDHR Section works with recipients to implement, monitor, and exchange any data for performance measurement and quality improvement activities.
+Specifically, the Wisconsin CDHR Section works with subrecipients to implement, monitor, and exchange any data for performance measurement and quality improvement activities.
 Overall, CQM at the statewide and local levels is intended to assess the extent to which services are consistent with federal and state guidelines and/or standards and to develop strategies to ensure such consistency, leading to improved access to and quality of HIV services.

-Standard 21: Recipients must assemble an agency quality committee to identify CQM opportunities, prioritize CQM measures, and monitor CQM data collection.
+Standard 19: Subrecipients must assemble an agency quality committee to identify CQM opportunities, prioritize CQM measures, and monitor CQM data collection.

-Recipients must assemble an agency quality committee that actively can include clients or consumers as well as front line employees, supervisory and management staff, and key external collaborators and stakeholders.
+Subrecipients must assemble an agency quality committee that actively can include clients or consumers as well as front line employees, supervisory and management staff, and key external collaborators and stakeholders.
 Client involvement and feedback is required and can happen outside of regular CQM meetings.